chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 ## Acceleration model

-The acceleration model describes how the autonomous moves in the simulator.
+The acceleration model describes how the autonomous car's velocity changes in the simulation.

-1. Speed change given an acceleration: v_2 - v_1 = a_1 (t_2 - t_1).

-where, v_1, v_2 are the velocity of the autonomous car at time step t_1 and t_2. a_1 is the acceleration you applied at time step t_1.

-2. Ideally the acceleration model should be continuous in time.
+1. Ideally the acceleration model should be continuous in time.
 However, this is impossible in simulation, which is discrete in time.

-The ros stage simulator runs at 10 hz, which means when your computed control should be ideally at 10 hz, or 5 hz (less than 10 hz), to make sure the simulator processing your controls accurately.
+The ros stage simulator runs at 10 hz, which means the velocity gets updated at every 0.1s.

-For example, if you want the autonomous car to accelerate at 1m/s^2 for 0.0001s, this can not be done.
-The simulator requires the control duration to be at least 0.1s.
-One default stratgy is to keep the control duration to be 0.1s.

-Note that when you sending out your computed control via the ros msg 'controlCommand' to the simulator, make sure it is sending out faster than 10 hz (preferably at least 20 hz to 50 hz).
-In this way, the simulator
-can receive your updated control in time, without any delays.

 3. The velocity applied to the autonomous car in simulation at any time step t is: v_t = v_auto + a_t * 1 / 10